 BA appointed Compass Group’s Restaurant Associates to run the catering services in the lounges and it is fair to say that standards were often some way short of expectations.
 In the Concorde Room in particular, BA’s flagship lounge, the service (which I can attest from personal experience) often lacked the charm and attentiveness you see at top hotels and restaurants that appears effortless but is in fact the product of an extremely well-honed and tightly managed operation.

 There was some cause for optimism when in January of this year it was announced that BaxterStorey had won the lounge catering contract in a competitive tender.
 Since 1 May, BaxterStorey has been taking over responsibility for the catering at BA’s UK lounges.
 It’s perhaps a little early to reach conclusions.
-However, in the case of the BA Galleries First lounge at Heathrow (Full disclosure: I’ve not visited the lounges since the change in contractor, but will do so soon), there have been vociferous complaints from passengers about the reduction in the quality and quantity of food, specifically the availability of hot food outside normal meal times (see this discussion on FlyerTalk for example).
+However, in the case of the BA Galleries First lounge at Heathrow (Full disclosure: I’ve not visited the lounges since the change in contractor, but will do so soon), there have been vociferous complaints from passengers about the reduction in the quality and quantity of food, specifically the availability of hot food outside normal meal times.

 This is concerning, for a number of reasons and it is hoped this is a transitional blip.
 The lounge product is an important part of BA’s offer.
 The lounges attract short-haul passengers who might otherwise be inclined to try low cost carriers.
 The lounges also attract connecting passengers who often have a choice of a direct flight or an alternative connecting airport than Heathrow.
 Furthermore, the lounges also compensate for reduced catering on board aircraft specifically after breakfast on UK domestic flights and in economy on short-haul flights, and the reduced times during which hot meals are served in short-haul business class.